Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Launched in 2011, Bootstrap has all the CSS and JS-based design templates that one requires for building buttons, forms, navigation, typography, and other interface components.

-Bootstrap Interview Questions
+Top Bootstrap Interview Questions and Answers

-Q: What do you mean by the Bootstrap Grid System?
+Question: What do you mean by the Bootstrap Grid System?

-A: The Bootstrap Grid System is a responsive, mobile-first system that scales up to 12 columns as per the increase in the device or viewport size.
+Answer: The Bootstrap Grid System is a responsive, mobile-first system that scales up to 12 columns as per the increase in the device or viewport size.
 The system features predefined classes for easy layout options and powerful mix-ins for generating effectively semantic layouts.

-Q: Please explain Normalize in Bootstrap.
+Question: Please explain Normalize in Bootstrap.

-A: For establishing cross-browser consistency, Bootstrap makes use of Normalize.
+Answer: For establishing cross-browser consistency, Bootstrap makes use of Normalize.
 It is a small CSS file capable of offering better cross-browser consistency in the default styling of HTML elements.
 Also, Normalize.css is an HTML5-ready and modern alternative to CSS resets.

-Q: Can you enumerate the various lists supported by Bootstrap?
+Question: Can you enumerate the various lists supported by Bootstrap?

-A: Following are the three types of lists supported by Bootstrap:
+Answer: Following are the three types of lists supported by Bootstrap:

 - Definition Lists – This type of list allows each list item to have both the <dt> and the <dd> elements.
 The <dt> denotes definition term, which is the term or phrase being defined.
 The <dd> element contains the definition for the <dt> element.